DeepHiveMind/Medical-Healthcare-3D-Imaging-AI/Skin_Cancer_Lesion_Segmentation_&_Detection/README.md

 ![classification-results](./images/work/roc.png)

 ## The Next & The Future: What More TO BE DONE?
+- Improve model accuracy
+	- with additional annotated data
+	- with Optimized Model implementation, such as [Mask RCNN](https://github.com/DeepHiveMind/gateway_to_DeepReinforcementLearning_DeepNN/tree/master/Object_Detection_%26_Segmentation/mrcnn), or, [Detectron](https://github.com/DeepHiveMind/Detectron)
+- MLOPS (Enable Iterative Experimentation)
 - Create PWA using ReactJS
 - Publish IoS App (using [CoreML](https://developer.apple.com/documentation/coreml) ) & Android App (using [TensorFlow Lite](https://www.tensorflow.org/lite) )

 	- Use Core ML to integrate machine learning models into IoS app.
 Core ML provides a unified representation for all models.
 Your app uses Core ML APIs and user data to make predictions, and to train or fine-tune models, all on the user’s device.
 	- Use TensorFlow Lite to deploy machine learning models on mobile and IoT devices and also for Quantization of the model.

-- Improve model with additional data
-- MLOPS (Enable Iterative Experimentation)

 ## Special Citation